mate-academy/js_2048_game/README.md

 GAMEPLAY

 Objective: Combine tiles with the same numbers to reach the 2048 tile.

-Controls:

 Arrow Keys: Use the Up, Down, Left, and Right arrow keys to move the tiles.